alfred1137/SG-Bank-Interest-cal/memory-bank/progress.md

 ## Current Status
 The basic project scaffolding is complete, and the codebase has been reviewed for GitHub Pages deployment.
 This includes:
-- Creation of `src/` and `memory-bank/` directories.
+- Creation of `memory-bank/` directory.
 - Initialization of core memory bank files (`projectBrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`, `activeContext.md`).
 - Creation of `memory-bank/interest-rates/` directory and `memory-bank/interest-rates/00-interest-rates-master.md` placeholder file.
-- Migration of the prototype HTML content into `src/index.html`.
+- Migration of the prototype HTML content into `index.html` in the repository root.
-- Separation of CSS into `src/style.css` and JavaScript into `src/script.js`.
+- Separation of CSS into `style.css` and JavaScript into `script.js` in the repository root.
 - Initialization of a Git repository and an initial commit.
 - Review of the codebase for GitHub Pages compatibility.

 ## What Works
-- The project directory structure is set up.
+- The `memory-bank/` directory structure is set up.
 - The memory bank is populated with initial context and updated with deployment plan.
 - The `index.html` file is in place and correctly links to external CSS and JavaScript files.
 - The core calculation logic and UI functionality are preserved.